muhammadghous07/Simple-Calculator/README.md

 # Simple-Calculator
-Simple Command Line Calculator by using Typescript, Node.Js and Inquirer In this project, inquirer,module and contion are used.
+Simple Command Line Calculator by using Typescript, Node.Js and Inquirer In this project, inquirer,module and condition are used.